Recursive self-modification

 }

-As was mentioned in another vignette, this solution is not ideal, as it requires to run additional code outside the pipeline framework.
-To solve this issue, we therefore basically have to set the parameter from within the pipeline during execution.
-That is, we have to make the pipeline aware of itself, which can be done by passing the pipeline object as a parameter.
+As was mentioned in another vignette, this solution is not ideal, as it requires to run additional code around the pipeline.
+We rather want to set the parameter from within the pipeline during execution.

 "residual_shapiro_p_value",